olebole/irafdoc/doc/imutil.hselect.rst

   <p>
   Note that when checking for missing values the missing value must be of the appropriate type or else you need to use string variables or nscan to check.
-The default missing value is <tt>"INDEF"</tt> which can be scanned into both string and numerical variables.
+The default missing value is <span style="font-family: monospace;">"INDEF"</span> which can be scanned into both string and numerical variables.
   </p>
   <!-- EndSection:   'EXAMPLES' -->